aradan1/CryptoBot/README.md

 - /drop X    -> Drop X cryptocurrency from tracked list, if not in it tell the user.

 (X in those last 2 cases has to be the abreviation of it's name, ex: Bitcoin would be "BTC")

+To beging running locally you need to have a "Telegram" and a "Nomics" token, and place the first in a file called "TOKEN_TEL" and the second one in a file called "TOKEN_CRYPTO" (or change where you get your tokens from)